Last Updated on

 Even if you haven’t got an advertising agency building your brand or a team of talented designers, it is critical in digital that you have the consistency of fonts, colours, words and a broader cultural understanding of the market you’re in.

 - Ensure your visual brand identity – logos, colours, fonts. – is consistent across your digital channels (website, Facebook, YouTube, Untappd, Instagram etc.).
 You’d be surprised at how often brewers don’t even correctly use their logo across different channels.

-I’ve spent more than a decade working as a digital marketing strategist: in that time, I’ve realized there’s a serious gap between fancy PowerPoint slides developed in an office environment and the reality of what you end-target actually experience.
+I’ve spent more than a decade working as a digital marketing strategist.
+I’ve realized there’s a serious gap between fancy PowerPoint slides developed in an office environment and the reality of what you end-target actually experience.

 In my work day-to-day in advertising strategy, I’ve found Les Binet and Peter Field’s findings the most compelling and useful.